alexa-ngo/notes/Intel-Core-i9-13900k.md

 * Core i5-13600K =  6P and 8E / 20 (4 more cores than the Alder Lake i5-12600K)

 ### Z790 Chipset & DDR5-5600 Support
 The launch of the 13th Gen Core chips also comes with a new generation of motherboards from Intel: Z790.
 For those with the Z690, do not panic! :) The 13th Gen Core chips are backwards-compatible with 600 series boards with the necessary BIOS update.
 This motherboard has PCIe Gen 5.0 and 4.0 support and USB 3.2 Gen 2x2 - 20 Gbps.
+Raptor Lake also has to advantage of being launched in the more plentiful motherboard and memory options.
+They are able to use the same LGA 1700 socket and offer

 ### Perks of Z790:
 * first boards validated for the higher DDR5-5600 memory speeds (whereas Alder Lake running at DDR5-4800)